sgupta/learn_docker/README.md

 Example 1.b - Multistage build using AS statement with image and copy file from one image to other [sgupta3@dockermgr2 example1]$ cat dockerfile
-#example 1.b mutli image with AS
+#example 1.b mutli image with AS and copy file from one image to other
 FROM busybox:glibc AS image1
 ENV  WORKDIR=/home/sgupta
 WORKDIR ${WORKDIR}